 Light on the Mutual Funds: If you’re looking to trade mutual funds with OptionsHouse, you’ll have few options available.
 While the $20 commission is reasonable and competitive, the selection is limited.
 They offer roughly 1,000 no-load mutual funds.
 While it is good that they offer no-load funds, I would still like to see a more expansive offering from OptionsHouse.
 With their focus being on the more active trader, I can understand the reasoning behind the limited offerings though.

 Limited After Hours Trading: Most online brokerages allow you to trade in the after hours (the stock market is open for trading after the normal market is closed, but on a much more limited basis) until 8:00 P.M.
 EST. However, with OptionsHouse, they only allow trading until 5:00 P.M.

 If you’re looking to invest in the stock market, there are many options to choose from.
-Each of the players have things that set them apart and the case with OptionsHouse is that they offer great rates and a solid platform to trade in.
-If lower rates are your thing and you’re looking to invest primarily in stocks, etfs or options then they are definitely worth a look.
-I prefer to have several brokerage accounts as I can trade in one if the other platform is down as well as having different strategies for certain parts of my portfolio.
+Each of the players have things that set them apart and the case with OptionsHouse is that they offer unbeatable rates and a solid platform.
+That being said, I think OptionsHouse is a good brokerage to consider for many.